ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/template-manager.md

   - **CSS**: This type is used for Stylesheets.
 It tells ExpressionEngine to serve the Template as "text/css" MIME type.
 Further, the Template will _not_ be parsed for EE Tags like normal.
 The Template is served "as-is".
   - **RSS Page**: Used for RSS and Atom syndication feeds.
 It tells ExpressionEngine to serve the Template as "text/xml" MIME type.
   - **JavaScript**: Used for outputting JavaScript code.
 It tells ExpressionEngine to send "text/javascript" MIME type server headers when being viewed.
   - **Static**: Used for static content.
-Absolutely no ExpressionEngine tags pr PHP code will be rendered in this type of template.
+Absolutely no ExpressionEngine tags or PHP code will be rendered in this type of template.
 Useful for HTML design elements embedded in other templates.
   - **XML**: Used for outputting XML pages with EE.
 It tells ExpressionEngine to send "text/xml" MIME type server headers when being viewed.
 - **Duplicate existing template?** -- You may choose one of your existing Templates to duplicate its contents.